volodinroman/maya-mirror-shape-deformer/README.md

 ####How it works:

+The only rule to get the plugin work correctly is to have a topologically symmetrical mesh located in the center of the scene.

+To invert a mesh correctly the plugin needs a "Symmetry Map" data that is calculated using a base mesh vertices positions, that's why before running the command "mirrorShape()" we need to select a base mesh first and then to select a target mesh.

+After calculating the "Symmetry Map" the command creates a deformer and transfers the symmetry map data to it.

+The command has two attributes:

+-"name" or "n" that is used to define the name of the deformer;

+-"symmetryPlane" or "sym" that is used to define the symmetry plane (XZ, YZ, XY) that visually splits a base mesh into two topologically identical parts.

 ####Usage:
 There are two versions of the plugin available for testing and usage.
 Download one of them and place it in MAYA_PLUG_IN_PATH folder.